Characters of the Half-Life series: Wallace Breen

 Breen is alerted to the return of Gordon Freeman in Half-Life 2 when Gordon is temporarily teleported, by accident, to his office in the Citadel.
 Dr. Breen informs the Combine and immediately dispatches the forces at his disposal to capture Freeman and break the associated Resistance movement in City 17.

 During Gordon Freeman's raid on the Citadel, Freeman is temporarily in the custody of Breen, until Judith Mossman turns against the administrator.
 During this period, Breen makes a very notable statement while in the presence of Alyx Vance and her father, Eli (who are also in his custody).
 He claims that Gordon "has proven a fine pawn to those who control him."
 He also comments that Gordon's services are "open to the highest bidder," and says he would understand if Gordon doesn't want to discuss it in front of his friends.
 These remarks imply that Breen may be aware of the mysterious G-Man and his influence over Freeman.
 It was also mentioned in one of the "Breencasts" to the Sector Seventeen Overwatch in Nova Prospekt; "I have good reason to believe that in the intervening years, he was in a state that precluded further development of covert skills."

 When Judith Mossman frees Gordon Freeman and Alyx Vance in his office, Dr. Breen attacks Gordon by firing at him with the supercharged Gravity Gun; however, the charge does not kill him, and Breen leaves it behind while escaping.
 Gordon manages to stop him by destroying the Citadel's dark fusion reactor, which destroys the teleporter Breen attempted to use to escape in a massive explosion; the platform Breen was standing on collapses, dropping Breen from the Citadel to his death.

 Introduced in Half-Life: Alyx

 This section deals with characters that appear in Half-Life: Alyx.

 Russell

-Russell (Voiced by Rhys Darby) is Alyx's scientist ally and over-the-radio companion.
+Russell (voiced by Rhys Darby) is Alyx's scientist ally and over-the-radio companion.
 Russell tried to get a job at Black Mesa, never getting the chance when the Black Mesa Incident happened.

 Before the Combine takeover of Earth, Russell either downloaded all of or a majority of the internet, providing information to the Resistance.

 Gary

-Gary (Voiced by Tony Todd) is a Vortigaunt that suffered a brain injury sometime before the game.
-He is severed from the Vortessense, meaning his is cut off from the hivemind and has been alone in his mind.
+Gary (voiced by Tony Todd) is a Vortigaunt that suffered a brain injury sometime before the game.
+He is severed from the Vortessence, meaning he is cut off from the hivemind composed of his fellow Vortigaunts and has been "alone in [his] head".

-He joins Alyx as Alyx rescues her father from Nova Prospekt.
-At one point Eli loses his grip, Gary using his powers to rescue Eli from falling to his death.
+He joins Alyx as she rescues her father Eli from being sent to Nova Prospekt and later helps him get back to Russell's laboratory.